How to run a simulation

 • the period and entity for every set of values

-person_salary and person_age belong to Person entity the reference period isn’t in the CSV file but it might, for example, come from the CSV creation time and be identical for the whole data set.
+person_salary and person_age belong to the Person entity.
+The period isn’t in the CSV file, but it may for example be the CSV creation time and identical for the whole data set.

 Application: calculate persons income tax from a CSV file

-Let’s also say you have the following data.csv and that you want to calculate income_tax for all persons:
+Given the following data.csv here is how to calculate income_tax for all persons:

 person_id,person_salary,person_age